gridjs/docs/doc/Tutorial.md

 ### Open An Image

-GridJS provides tree ways to open image, from URL, from image data and from pixel object.
+GridJS provides three ways to open image, from URL, from image data and from pixel object.
 To open an image from URL, you can call `gridjs.open` method:

 ```
 gridjs.open('picture.jpg', function(im) {